 First Equality PA town hall meeting draws nearly 100 people in Pittston Township!

-Last night Equality Pennsylvania held the first in a series of town hall meetings around the state to talk about issues facing the LGBT community in 2017.
+Last night Equality Pennsylvania held the first in a series of town hall meetings around the state to talk about issues facing the LGBTQ community in 2017.
 The first town hall meeting was a huge success with nearly 100 attendees in Pittston Township.

 The Equality Pennsylvania town hall in Pittston Township was co-hosted by OutREACH-UFCW and the Diversity Partnership Fund of The Luzerne Foundation.
 There were many other partner groups in attendance including, but not limited to: Family Service Association of NEPA, and HelpLine/211.
 Thank you to all of our partners for making this event such a huge success!